juxor/afaq/markdown/secH3.md

 proletariat.
 Little wonder that Bertrand Russell, on his return from Lenin's Russia in 1920, wrote that:

-> _ "Friends of Russia here [in Britain] think of the dictatorship of the proletariat as merely a new form of representative government, in which only working men and women have votes, and the constituencies are partly occupational, not geographical.
+> _"Friends of Russia here [in Britain] think of the dictatorship of the proletariat as merely a new form of representative government, in which only working men and women have votes, and the constituencies are partly occupational, not geographical.
 They think that 'proletariat' means 'proletariat,' but 'dictatorship' does not quite mean 'dictatorship.'
 This is the opposite of the truth.
-When a Russian Communist speak of a dictatorship, he means the word literally, but when he speaks of the proletariat, he means the word in a Pickwickian sense.
+When a Russian Communist speaks of a dictatorship, he means the word literally, but when he speaks of the proletariat, he means the word in a Pickwickian sense.
 He means the 'class-conscious' part of the proletariat, i.e. the Communist Party.
-He includes people by no means proletarian (such as Lenin and Tchicherin) who have the right opinions, and he excludes such wage-earners as have not the right opinions, whom he classifies as lackeys of the **bourgeoisie.**"_ [**The Practice and Theory of Bolshevism**, pp. 26-27]
+He includes people by no means proletarian (such as Lenin and Tchicherin) who have the right opinions, and he excludes such wage-earners as have not the right opinions, whom he classifies as lackeys of the bourgeoisie**.**"_ [**The Practice and Theory of Bolshevism**, pp. 26-27]

 Significantly, Russell pointed, like Lenin, to the Comintern resolution on the